tomz/jsmvc_rankings/README.md

 7. React (3688)
 8. Polymer (3108)
 9. Spine (2489)
+10. Chaplin (2483)
-10. Sammy (2388)
+11. Sammy (2388)
-11. Enyo (1657)
+12. Enyo (1657)
-12. Batman (1568)
+13. Batman (1568)
+14. Thorax (1098)

-Notice that if we count the Backbone extension frameworks like Marionette(4248), Chaplin(2476), and Thorax(1093), Backbone is still #1.
+Notice that if we count the Backbone extension frameworks like Marionette(4261), Chaplin(2483), and Thorax(1098), Backbone is still #1.
 But it looks like Angular is growing at a faster rate than others and should surprise the Backbone+extension total at some point.

 I wrote this little app using Rails 4, Twitter Bootstrap, Highcharts, and MongoDB/Mongoid to track the rankings of those frameworks, see the screen shot below.